-Both action and argument are numbers, the meaning of arguments is different for each Action.
+Both mission and argument are numbers, the meaning of arguments is different for each Team Mission.

 Note again: Index is read from 0 to 49 inclusive in ascending order, unlike other object lists which read the contained items without paying attention to the keys on the left side.

 - This section is read from ai(md).ini and the current map file.

 - Unlike AITriggerTypes, there is no difference on where a ScriptType is declared, they are compiled into a single list after reading both files.
 The game does keep track of which ones were declared in the "global" scope (ai(md).ini) and which - in the "local" scope (map itself), but the only usage of that seems to be the unused functions to save them back to the source file.